paulscalise1/puya32-lptimer-delay/README.md

-# puya32-lptimer-delay
+# PUYA32 Low Power Timer Delay
-PY32 (Puya) Example Usage of the Low Power Timer as a Delay Mechanism
+The main.c file lists an example usage of LPTIM1 as an energy efficient blocking delay mechanism in a PY32F0xx mcu.